Theocatic/Valheim_Img2Bpl/README.md

-This is Standalone Application for generating Blueprint files for Images in Valheim Code is in C# bassed off of the code from https://github.com/dsterentyev/img2bpl.pl this program is meant to be used for planbuild or infinity hammer
+This is Standalone Application for generating Blueprint files for Images in Valheim.
+Code is in C# bassed off of the code from https://github.com/dsterentyev/img2bpl.pl this program is meant to be used for planbuild or infinity hammer